Prishaniee with dark hair sits on a beige couch, reading a book, with a side table holding a potted plant and a mug nearby.

 Community without performance.

-The Lounge is a weekly live somatic yoga container where we meet once a week to practise regulation, steadiness, and embodied listening.
+The Lounge is a monthly live somatic yoga container where we meet to practise regulation, steadiness, and embodied listening.

 Simple rhythm.